Broke but want to travel alone? — Here’s how

 But most importantly…

-When I first stepped out, I over-planned everything.
-Over time I realised it’s best not to get too caught up in the details once the basics are covered.
-Listen to your gut, ask for help when you need it, and if you run out of ideas, come back to this guide.
-You’re there to have fun—and that’s one detail you should never forget.
+When I first stepped out of the warm comforts of my home, I had a thousand things on my mind.
+I worried over the smallest possibilities and tried to come up with a game plan for everything.
+As time went by, I realised it’s best not to get too caught up in the details as long as you have the basics covered.
+Just listen to your gut, remember to ask for help whenever you need it, and if you ever run out of ideas, come back to this guide.
+At the end of the day, you’re there to have fun- and that’s one detail you should never forget.
 Happy travels!